| Written by Mark Buzinkay

 Process refinement

 The first step in process refinement is always to analyse your performance.
 Once recorded data are available, you can use them as a reference point for future improvements and compare them (with your own in the past or against industry standards).
-But: You must decide on the most important metrics to evaluate the success of your organisation.
+However, you must decide on the most important metrics to evaluate the success of your organisation.
 Is it the satisfaction of your customers?
 Sales?
 Cost reduction?
 This can be tricky; every company needs to have a clear idea of the top metrics.

 Process refinement can be applied to all areas of a company.
 For example, in terms of operational performance improvement, these aspects of your business: